This post may contain affiliate links. Please read our disclosure policy.

-Biscuits and gravy is a weekend breakfast staple at my house.
-This easy Sausage Gravy recipe only takes 20 minutes to prepare and is as good as any breakfast joint!
-Add some homemade biscuits and you’re set!
+Biscuits and gravy is a classic weekend breakfast staple at my house.
+This easy Homemade Sausage Gravy recipe only takes 20 minutes to prepare and is as good as any breakfast joint.
+Serve over fresh hot biscuits and you’re set!

 Best Sausage Gravy Recipe

 Comfort food on a weekend morning is my favorite way to start the day.
 There’s something wonderful about a lazy morning with food from the heart.
-This sausage gravy with biscuits is everything right about weekend brunch.
+This sausage gravy with biscuits is everything that’s right about weekend brunch.
 This gravy comes together in about 20 minutes, just enough time for your biscuits to cook and cool a bit.
 Grab a fork and get ready to dig in.
 You do not want to miss this recipe!

 How to Make Sausage Gravy

 Place a large skillet over medium heat and add some breakfast sausage (not links).
-Use a wooden spoon to break up the sausage and let it cook until it’s golden browned with no pink.
+Use a wooden spoon to break up the sausage and let it cook until it’s golden brown with no pink.
 Don’t drain the grease because you’ll need that to make the gravy.

-Melt some butter in the skillet and sprinkle flour all over the sausage.
-Stir it around until no flour is visible and cook for a couple of minutes before pouring in some milk and stir it in until there are no lumps of flour.
-You can use any type of milk you keep on hand.
-The higher the fat content, the richer the gravy will be.
+- Add some butter to the skillet and let it melt, then add the flour to the cooked sausage.
+Stir until the flour disappears, then pour in some milk and stir constantly until no lumps of flour are visible.
+Use any kind of milk you have on hand, just know that the higher the fat content, the richer the gravy will be.